kojiwell/periodic-table/README.md

 Place related data and operations close together in time and space to preserve access patterns and minimize separation between computation and state.

 **Example:** The working-set model formalises temporal locality to keep hot pages in memory \[11].

+⬛ **Cz – Coordination Avoidance**

+Design computations and dataflows to reduce the need for distributed coordination by identifying operations that can proceed independently while preserving application-level correctness.

+**Example:** CRDTs allow replicas to update independently and merge states deterministically, guaranteeing convergence without runtime coordination \[47].

 ## 🟩 Group 5: Planning